-Seeing these ads all the time, or viewing other people’s lives on social media only increase the urge people feel to buy more, own more and have more.
+Seeing ads all the time and viewing other people’s lives on social media only increase the urge people feel to buy more, own more, and have more.
 Then they are going home to houses that are filled with more visual clutter.

 All of this stimulation is overload for our brains, especially for those who are already more prone to anxious thoughts and depression.
 5 Tips for Less Phone Time.